Scotland in Union

-Scotland in Union (SIU) is a Scottish unionist campaign group based in Scotland.
-It was established in 2015 to campaign for continuing Scotland's status as a constituent country within the United Kingdom, following the 2014 independence referendum.
-It has 37,000 signed-up supporters as of 2025.
+Scotland in Union (SIU) is a campaign group which aims to keep Scotland within the United Kingdom.
+It was set up in 2015, and has 37,000 signed-up supporters as of 2025.

 History

 Scotland in Union launched on 6 March 2015, with the aim of promoting Scotland's place within the UK.
-The group was created in the wake of the 2014 Scottish independence referendum, in which 55 per cent of those who voted chose to keep Scotland within the UK.
-Scotland in Union is a not-for-profit private company limited by guarantee, registered in Scotland.
+It is a not-for-profit private company limited by guarantee, registered in Scotland.

-The organisation was initially led by its founder Alastair Cameron, a former British Army captain.
+The organisation was initially led by its founder, Alastair Cameron.
 In January 2017, Scottish Labour's former Justice spokesperson Graeme Pearson was announced as Chief Executive.
-In August 2017, former Labour MP Pamela Nash took over the role, stepping down in March 2024.
-Since March 2024, SIU has again been led by founder and Chair, Alastair Cameron.
+In August 2017, former Labour MP Pamela Nash took over the role until 2024, following which Cameron returned as chair of the group.

 In 2016, Scottish National Party MP Natalie McGarry apologised and paid compensation, after sending a tweet about the leadership of SIU.
 McGarry later described the tweet as 'a serious mistake'.
 SIU's founder, Alastair Cameron, announced that the compensation money would be distributed to three charities: mental health charity Combat Stress, genocide awareness charity Aegis Trust and children's charity Lumos.

+In late 2017, a new campaign group called UK Unity separated from Scotland in Union.
+The new organisation supported Brexit and was critical of Scotland in Union's "agnostic" stance on the issue.
+Cameron distanced himself from UK Unity, comparing the new organisation to individuals "working for a medium-sized company going and setting up their own venture".

 In December 2017, SIU informed the police and the Information Commissioner's Office that they had suffered a data theft.
 Subsequent to this incident, the Electoral Commission carried out an investigation of SIU's donations.
 Following the investigation, the Commission said it was "satisfied" that SIU had complied with its requirements.